-On the other hand, if your combined finances are set up so that you each have your own personal accounts, then this app could be ideal for you guys because you can hide your individual accounts but still have access to their information on your own app.
+On the other hand, if your combined finances are set up so that you each have your own personal accounts, then this money tracking app for couples could be ideal for you guys because you can hide your individual accounts but still have access to their information on your own app.

 Do you do envelope budgeting so that you can plan your spending and not simply track it (or attempt to, but you don’t really want to carry around physical envelopes)?

 Perfect – I’ve got the solution for you: an Envelope budgeting software app, that syncs with your partner’s phone!